McG: 2007–present

 On August 2, 2007, McG signed a three-year first-look production deal for his Wonderland Sound and Vision company with Warner Bros., planning to "produce three movies a year" and directing "one of them every year."
 The first four films set up were Nightcrawlers (now known as Monster Squad), an untitled spy project, Yucatan, and Maintenance.
 The former, about an aberrant father who must confront his childhood tormentor to rid of his fear of monsters and the dark, was arranged to start in November 2007, but McG dropped out and was later replaced by Mike Mitchell; the untitled spy project was rewritten by Phil Alden Robinson and was to be produced by Basil Iwanyk; Yucatan, based on Steve McQueen's leftover notes and storyboards of his passion project, is an epic adventurous heist film, though Warner Bros. has now placed the project under Team Downey; and Maintenance was a film adaptation of Jim Massey's comic book series of the same name about two janitors who work for a weapons manufacturer that supply to the world's most evil super villains, but the rights of the film have moved to DreamWorks Animation.
 As a result, none of them will feature the involvement of McG.

 On October 30, 2007, Fox approved a pilot for an American remake of the British cult show Spaced, which McG served as an executive producer, even though Simon Pegg and fans were outraged at the prospect of having a remake without the original creators' involvement.
 Nonetheless, the pilot, written by Adam Barr, was panned before its airing, resulting in Fox scrapping the series.
 McG then executive produced Pussycat Dolls Present: Girlicious (2008).
 The Pussycat Dolls Present series was canceled afterward.
 He was the executive producer for the WB Television Network's online series, Sorority Forever (2008) and Exposed (2010), as well.

 McG's next film project was Terminator Salvation (2009), the fourth installment of the Terminator film series that introduces the future war fought between humanity and Skynet.
 After the Halcyon Company purchased the rights, they signed McG onto the project, for which he was paid $6 million.
 Although he promised fans that he would bring back credibility to the saga, with the casting of Christian Bale and a personal talk with James Cameron, the film, released on May 21, 2009, in the United States and Canada, received mixed reviews.
 It grossed $371 million worldwide, well below industry expectations considering its high budget.
-In promotion of Terminator Salvation, at a Wondercon event, McG highlighted actress Moon Bloodgood, and asked the audience, “Do you want to see Moon’s boobs?”
+In promotion of Terminator Salvation, at a Wondercon event, McG harassed actress Moon Bloodgood, asking the audience, “Do you want to see Moon’s boobs?”